What Is Elf on the Shelf, and How Does It Work?

 We’ve all been there.
-You’re scrolling through Facebook and Pinterest and you keep seeing THAT elf.
+You’re scrolling through Facebook and Pinterest and you keep seeing that elf.
 Yes, the one with the mischievous smile that gets into over-the-top, precarious situations.
 I know I’ve caught myself wondering, what is the hype with this little elf anyway?
 Well, after a little digging, I’m ready to dish to you everything you’ve been dying to know about this new Christmas tradition.

 What Is Elf on the Shelf?

-Elf on the Shelf is a newly found Christmas tradition started by Carol Aebersold and her twin daughters, Chanda Bell and Christa Pitts.
+Elf on the Shelf is a Christmas tradition started by Carol Aebersold and her twin daughters, Chanda Bell and Christa Pitts.
 Each Elf on the Shelf kit consists of the Elf on the Shelf: A Christmas Tradition book and a Scout Elf.

-The story goes that Santa’s Scout Elves fly to the North Pole each night of December to report to Santa if your children have been behaving (or misbehaving).
+The story goes that Santa’s Scout Elves fly to the North Pole each night of December to report to Santa if children have been behaving (or misbehaving).
 The elves then fly back and hide in a new spot for the children to find him the next morning.
-Typically, Scout Elves love to hide in sneaky spots around the house and sometimes they like to stir up mischief throughout the house the night before.
+Typically, Scout Elves love to hide in sneaky spots around the house and sometimes they like to stir up mischief the night before.

 All in all, this quirky tradition is what your family makes of it.
-Dedicated Elf on the Shelf parents scour Pinterest and follow hashtags like #elfontheshelfideas or #elfontheshelf on Instagram for inspiration of where and how to place their elf each night.
+Dedicated Elf on the Shelf parents scour Pinterest and follow hashtags like #elfontheshelfideas or #elfontheshelf on Instagram for inspiration for where and how to place their elf each night.
 Some parents wait all year to bake sweet treats to welcome back Elf on the Shelf while others enjoy the simplicity of reading the book nightly to their children.